Open Daily 9:30am-5:00pm

 “He did a very nice job,” Ferman said.
 “Things got stable. … Along the way, we overhauled the mission.”

-Ferman praises subsequent CEOs Jeff Swanigan, Thom Stork, and now Roger Germann, all of whom had attraction expertise.
+Ferman praises subsequent CEOs Jeff Swanagan, Thom Stork, and now Roger Germann, all of whom had attraction expertise.
 In their own way, they all concentrated on how to best entertain, educate, and protect the “Blue Planet.”

 “We began to have fun things, such as Explore A Shore and bringing in traveling exhibits.
 We had birthday parties and didn’t worry if the name tags had anthropomorphically incorrect fish.